-A student loan is considered delinquent when the borrower does not make a payment by the due date.
+A student loan is viewed as delinquent when the borrower does not make a payment by the due date.
 Most lenders report delinquency to credit bureaus when the loan is 30 or more days past due.

-Serious delinquency occurs when the borrower is 90 or more days past due.
+Serious delinquent loan occurs when the borrower is 90 or more days past due.
 Serious delinquency indicates a significant likelihood that the borrower will default on the loan.

-A student loan is considered to be in default when the borrower fails to make a required loan payment for an extended period of time.
+A student loan is considered to be in default when the borrower fails to make a required loan payment for an extended period.
 Federal student loans go into default when they are 270 days delinquent.
-(Technically, a federal student loan is not in default until it is 360 days delinquent since the lender has 90 days to file a default claim and most lenders wait until the end of the claim period.)
+(Technically, a federal student loan is not in default until it is 360 days delinquent since the lender has 90 days to file a default claim, and most lenders wait until the end of the claim period.)
 Private student loans are in default when they are 120 days delinquent.

-Private student loans tend to have lower delinquency and default rates than federal student loans because private student loans are credit-underwritten.
-When financial aid and federal student loans aren't enough to cover all costs, consider financing the gap with private student loans.
+Private student loans will in general have lower delinquency and default rates than government student loans since private student loans are credit-guaranteed.
+At the point, when financial aid and federal student loans aren't enough to cover all costs, consider financing the gap with private student loans.
 Shop around to find the loans that best fit your needs.

-Being late on a payment once or twice may not dramatically impact your financial situation right away, but it can impact your credit score.
-The immediate consequence may be the loss of benefits on your loans, like interest rate discounts.
+Being late on a payment once or twice may not dramatically impact your financial situation right away, but it can affect your credit score.
+The quick outcome might be the loss of advantages on your loans, like interest rate discounts.

-Facing delinquency on your student loans for an extended period of time — and eventually entering default — will likely cause your credit score to drop dramatically.
+Facing delinquency on your student loans for an extended period — and inevitably entering default — will probably cause your credit score to drop drastically.
 This makes you less creditworthy to financial institutions and prevents you from receiving the lowest possible interest rates on other loans or even being approved.

 Again, when you signed the loan and borrowed the money, you have entered into a legally binding agreement under which you promised to repay your balance.
 Defaulting could allow the loan servicer to garnish your wages.
 Any tax refunds could be withheld until you repay the balance of the loan in full — and that balance becomes due in full when you default.